-A complainant who has been treated as behaving unreasonably may make a complaint to the LGO about it.
-The LGO is unlikely to be critical of the organisation’s action if it can show that it acted proportionately and in accordance with its adopted policy.
+A complainant who has been treated as behaving unreasonably may make a complaint to us about it.
+We are unlikely to be critical of the organisation’s action if it can show that it acted proportionately and in accordance with its adopted policy.

 Our own internal policy on managing unreasonable complainant behaviour is available separately.